English ship Expedition (1637): Service in the English Navy Royal

-She was commissioned in 1638 under the command of Captain Robert Slingsby who held command into 1639.
+She was commissioned in the Spring of 1637 under Captain George White and took part (with the Providence as well as the Leopard and Antelope) in a successful naval expedition led by Vice-Admiral William Rainsborough against the Barbary corsairs of Salé in North West Morocco in June 1637.
+She recommissioned in 1638 under the command of Captain Robert Slingsby who held command into 1639.
 In 1640 she came under the command of Captain Richard Seaman who held command until 1641.

 Service during English Civil War and Commonwealth Navy

 In 1642 she was commissioned into the Parliamentary Naval Forces under the command of Captain Baldwin (or Isaac) Wake for service in the English Channel.
 In 1643 Captain Brooks then later in the year Captain Joseph Jordan for service in Irish Waters until 1646.
-During the winter of 1646-47 she was under the command of Sir George Ayscue for service with the Winter Guard.
+During the winter of 1646–1647 she was under the command of Sir George Ayscue for service with the Winter Guard.
 For 1647-48 She was again under Captain Jordan with the Western Guard and in the Irish Sea.
 In 1650 she was under the command of Captain Abraham Wheeler at the blockade of Lisbon, Portugal.
 In 1651 she was under the command of Captain Thomas Vallis.